 Tax refunds are generated when you have more tax deducted from your pay cheques than what you end up owing the government.
-This can happen when you claim tax credits and amounts you didn’t consider until you got around to preparing your taxes, such as medical expenses or if you make RRSP contributions.
+This can happen when you claim tax credits and amounts you didn’t consider until you got around to preparing your taxes, such as medical expenses or if you make Registered Retirement Savings Plan (RRSP) contributions.

 While it may be tempting to spend your refund on a trip or a new designer outfit (and we’re not saying you shouldn’t!), but there are many ways to use the money that’ll actually improve your financial health and future — and just might help you sleep better.